 A recent story in the Chicago Tribune entitled, “Don’t evict tenants who smoke.
 People can’t quit at will,” tells the story of a woman who was “outraged” when one of her neighbors presented her Manhattan co-op board with a petition to ban cigarette smoking in her building.

-She writes “. . . a landlord shouldn’t be able to force a tenant to quit doing something that’s perfectly legal, that they’ve been doing in the privacy of their own home, just because it’s self-destructive — especially when a lot of people can’t just quit at will.”
+A landlord shouldn’t be able to force a tenant to quit doing something that’s perfectly legal, that they’ve been doing in the privacy of their own home, just because it’s self-destructive — especially when a lot of people can’t just quit at will.